yuvalziv111/Autoencoder-for-Dimensions-reduction/README.md

 ## 🎯 Project Overview

 This project explores the use of **Autoencoders (AE)** for **Dimensionality Reduction** (compression) of high-dimensional product embeddings.
-The goal is to significantly reduce the size of vector embeddings originally derived from a powerful Vision-Language model (like CLIP)—while preserving their **semantic richness** for downstream tasks, specifically **retrieval and similarity search**.
+The goal is to significantly reduce the size of vector embeddings originally derived from a powerful Vision-Language model (like CLIP), while preserving their **semantic richness** for downstream tasks, specifically **retrieval and similarity search**.

 This optimization is crucial for:
 1.  **Reducing Storage Costs:** Storing millions of smaller vectors is cheaper.